khmean/Forecast/README.md

-# Forecast to find the best route to travel according to temperature almost ready for review
+# Forecast to find the best route to travel according to lowest temperature ready for review